plum-umd/symphony-lang/autotools.md

 - GNU Automake 1.12.6 or newer.
 - GNU M4 1.4.16 or newer.

-Note that this list of tools is much more developer oriented than the list of tools required by the next step.
+Note that this list of packages is much more developer oriented than the list of packages required when working with a distribution archive, reflecting the fact that working with the Git repository is mainly intended for doing development work on PSL itself.

-To initialize the build system, run the following command:
+As an example, here is how you might install these packages on an Ubuntu
+system:

 ```
-./autogen
+sudo apt-get -q -y install bash jq git autoconf automake m4
 ```

-Be sure to verify that the last line it prints is `success`.
+After these packages are installed, simply run `./autogen` to initialize the build system.

 ## Configuring the build system